OlekSt/MilestoneProjectOne/README.md

 Content is mainly written by Alexey Statsenko.

 #### Media
-1. All the photos used for the website were taken by me, Alexey Statsenko.
+1. All the photos used for the website were taken by Alexey Statsenko, all the rights belong to STOdrones.
 2. [Colorspace](https://mycolor.space/) for matching colors of the logo, section titles, links, links' responsive backgrounds, social media icons & their responsive backgrounds.
 3. [Am I Responsive](http://ami.responsivedesign.is/) web site for checking responsiveness on various screen sizes.
 4. [W3schools.com](https://www.w3schools.com/) for code used on e-mail form; constantly referred to this web site for examples, explanations, etc.